unstoppabledomains/dev-docs/getting-started/test-domains/polygonscan.md

 ![Retrieve free MATIC tokens through the faucet to cover gas fees for domains on Mumbai testnet (Layer 2)](/images/polygon-free-matic-tokens.png)

-<figcaption style="text-align: center">Retrieve free MATIC tokens through the faucet to cover gas fees for domains on Mumbai testnet (Layer 2)</figcaption>
+<figcaption>Retrieve free MATIC tokens through the faucet to cover gas fees for domains on Mumbai testnet (Layer 2)</figcaption>
 </figure>

 ## Step 3: Locate the TLD namehash for Polygon